delaneyj/grug/docs/guide/migration.md

 ## For Plugin Authors

-Vite 2 uses a completely redesigned plugin interface which extends Rollup plugins.
+grug 2 uses a completely redesigned plugin interface which extends Rollup plugins.
 Please read the new [Plugin Development Guide](./api-plugin).

 Some general pointers on migrating a v1 plugin to v2: